-The WCIRB collects and validates classification data for all California employers.
+The WCIRB collects and validates classification data for all California policyholders.
 This data is critical to ensuring that policyholders engaged in common industries are similarly classified.
 It is also key to the publication of accurate experience modifications and the use of the data for ratemaking.

 The Inspection Report in Detail